microsoft/msrc-appconfig/msrc-appconfig/README.md

 ## Getting started

 Install the package with `pip install msrc-appconfig`.
-You may first need to configure `pip` to lookup the "One" feed.
-Click on the PyPi icon above, then "Connect to feed" button, choose Python in the left navigation column and follow the instructions.

 Configuration schema is a class definition with typed attributes and built-in defaults.
 ```python